chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

 ### Persisted state pitfalls

-Using `useStorage` from `@vueuse/core` to persist open windows was convenient, but I had to clean up invalid states when apps were removed from the registry.
+Using `useStorage` from `@vueuse/core` to persist open windows was convenient, but I had to clean up invalid states when the stored data is outdated (e.g., when the architecture changed or apps were removed from the registry).
 I sanitized the stored windows on load:

 ```typescript
 // useDesktop.ts